Slot Canyon, Anza-Borrego Desert, CA

 Joshua Tree's Best Hikes

-Explore the natural side of tinseltown with Trailspotting's Best Hikes of Los Angeles.
+Explore the natural side of Los Angeles with Trailspotting's Best Trails feature.

 Subscribe for new trail reviews weekly